Horsemen (film)

 Horsemen is a 2009 American psychological thriller film directed by Jonas Åkerlund, written by David Callaham, produced by Michael Bay, and starring Dennis Quaid and Zhang Ziyi.
 It follows Aidan Breslin (Dennis Quaid), a bitter and emotionally distracted detective who has grown apart from his two sons after the death of his devoted wife.
-While investigating a series of murders, he discovers a terrifying link between himself and the suspects that seem to be based on the Biblical prophecies concerning the Four Horsemen of the Apocalypse: War, Famine, Conquest and Death.
+While investigating a series of murders, he discovers a terrifying link between himself and the suspects that seem to be based on the Biblical prophecies concerning the Four Horsemen of the Apocalypse: War, Famine, Pestilence and Death.
 The film was shot in Winnipeg and was released on March 6, 2009.

 Plot

 Detective Aidan Breslin is a widower who has become emotionally distanced from his two sons, Alex and Sean.
 Due to his dental forensics expertise, Breslin is called to investigate a crime scene that includes human teeth and a painted message: "come and see".
 After matching the teeth to a missing man, Breslin investigates the murder of a woman, Mrs. Spitz, who was discovered hanging from a hook contraption in her bedroom; the same message appears on four walls.
 According to her autopsy report, she drowned in her own blood due to a precise stabbing.
 They also discover Mrs. Spitz had been pregnant, and the fetus was removed.
 Aidan speculates there were four attackers, who recorded the murder.
 After leaving the crime scene, Breslin comforts the Spitz's adopted daughter, Kristen.

 The next murder shares the same M.O.; the similar hook contraption leads Breslin to a tattoo parlor whose owner constructed four devices.
 Another murder occurs, this time with no hooks and a message on three walls.
 While Breslin reviews the evidence at his home, Sean stumbles on one of the photographs.
 Sean's insights indirectly point Breslin to the Bible, where he discovers the killings are patterned after the Four Horsemen of the Apocalypse.
 Each room corresponds to a horseman; the "come and see" message is a quotation from the Book of Revelation.
 Kristen contacts Breslin unexpectedly, and, during their conversation, Kristen produces the missing fetus, confessing to the stunned Breslin.
 During her interrogation, Breslin discovers the darker side of Kristen's personality, one similar to the horseman War.

-At Kristen's house, Breslin and his partner, Stingray, discover snuff videos and pictures of Kristen posing sexually with Mr. Spitz.
+At Kristen's house, Breslin and his partner, Stingray, discover snuff videos and pictures of Mr. Spitz posing sexually with Kristen.
 Stingray and Breslin arrest Mr. Spitz, and his children are placed in protective custody.
 When Breslin confronts Kristen in jail, she claims to have been sexually abused for years and murdered Mrs. Spitz as punishment for her complicity and to hurt Mr. Spitz.
 Evidence discovered in the unrigged victim's stomach leads Breslin to a booby-trapped apartment.
 A suspect escapes, and magnesium ribbons destroy most of the evidence.